deadmanoz/warnet/docs/connecting-local-nodes.md

 ### Instruct Telepresence to intercept traffic to the dummy pod

-The intercept command starts the process that will recieve the traffic.
-In this case, bitcoind process.
+The intercept command starts the process that will receive the traffic.
+In this case, the bitcoind process.

 ```shell
 mkdir /tmp/connect